timonwong/elasticsearch-discovery-ecs/README.md

 - `host_type`: The type of host type to use to communicate with other instances.
 Can be one of `private_ip`, `public_ip`.
 Defaults to `private_ip`.
 - `zone_ids`: Either a comma separated list or array based list of zones.
 Only instances within the provided availability zones will be used in the cluster discovery.
 - `any_group`: If set to `false`, will require all security groups to be present for the instance to be used for the discovery.
 Defaults to `true`.
-- `node_cache_time`: How long the list of hosts is cached to prevent further requests to the AWS API.
+- `node_cache_time`: How long the list of hosts is cached to prevent further requests to the ECS API.
 Defaults to `10s`.

 ### ECS Network host